jh3nd3rs0n/jargyle/README.md

 local port numbers assigned by the local system.
 However, the following specified local port numbers need to be open:

--   `1080`: This default port number is used for a SOCKS server set up for testing.
+-   `1080`: This default port number is used for SOCKS servers set up for testing, integration testing, and performance testing.
 -   `8000`: This port number is used for a Kerberos Key Distribution Center (KDC) set up for testing.
 -   `9000`: This port number is used for a Kerberos Key Distribution Center